pierrelorioux/dbInstallation/README.md

 	psql

-	alter user postgres with password <your password here>
+	alter user postgres with password '<your password here>';

 	\q
 	exit

-	sudo pico /etc/postgresql/9.3/main/postgresql.conf
+	--or VI or VIM or whatever editor sudo pico /etc/postgresql/9.3/main/postgresql.conf

 	--from this